Photo by Jörg Braukmann

 Understanding Berlin’s Neighborhoods

-Mitte: The historical center — the Museum Island (UNESCO World Heritage, 5 museums including the Pergamon with the extraordinary Ishtar Gate of Babylon), the Brandenburg Gate, the Reichstag, the Potsdamer Platz.
+Mitte: The historical center — the Museum Island (UNESCO World Heritage, 5 museums including the Pergamon with its renowned Ishtar Gate of Babylon), the Brandenburg Gate, the Reichstag, the Potsdamer Platz.
 The most historically dense neighborhood.

-Prenzlauer Berg: The most gentrified former East Berlin neighborhood — the Kollwitzplatz, the extraordinary café and restaurant scene, the most liveable neighborhood in Berlin for longer stays.
+Prenzlauer Berg: The most gentrified former East Berlin neighborhood — the Kollwitzplatz, a thriving café and restaurant scene, the most liveable neighborhood in Berlin for longer stays.

-Kreuzberg: The counterculture heart — the Turkish Market (the Maybachufer canal market, Tuesday and Friday afternoons, the finest market in Germany), the extraordinary restaurant scene (Nobelhart & Schmutzig is the most philosophically interesting restaurant in Germany; Horváth has 2 Michelin stars), the street art landscape.
+Kreuzberg: The counterculture heart — the Turkish Market (the Maybachufer canal market, Tuesday and Friday afternoons, one of the best markets in Germany), a remarkable restaurant scene (Nobelhart & Schmutzig is the most philosophically interesting restaurant in Germany; Horváth has 2 Michelin stars), and the street art landscape.

-Mitte West / Tiergarten: The Kulturforum (the Berlin Philharmonie, the Neue Nationalgalerie, the Museum of Decorative Arts), the Tiergarten park (the largest urban park in Berlin, 210 hectares), and the KaDeWe department store (the Kaufhaus des Westens — the largest department store in Europe after Harrods, on the Kurfürstendamm, with the extraordinary 6th floor food hall).
+Mitte West / Tiergarten: The Kulturforum (the Berlin Philharmonie, the Neue Nationalgalerie, the Museum of Decorative Arts), the Tiergarten park (the largest urban park in Berlin, 210 hectares), and the KaDeWe department store (the Kaufhaus des Westens — the largest department store in Europe after Harrods, on the Kurfürstendamm, with a renowned 6th-floor food hall).

 FAQ

 What is the best time to visit Berlin?
-May–June and September–October for the most agreeable weather (18–25°C) and the city’s extraordinary outdoor culture (the beer gardens, the Spree beach clubs).
+May–June and September–October for the most agreeable weather (18–25°C) and the city’s lively outdoor culture (the beer gardens, the Spree beach clubs).
 July–August has reliable warm weather and the outdoor festival season.
-December has the extraordinary Christmas market at Gendarmenmarkt (the most beautiful Christmas market in Germany — at the finest square).
+December brings a notable Christmas market at Gendarmenmarkt (one of the most beautiful Christmas markets in Germany, set on that same square).
 January–February is cold and quiet, but hotel prices drop 30–40% and the museum experience is excellent without crowds.

 Is Berlin affordable?
 Yes, relative to comparable European capitals — a good restaurant dinner in Kreuzberg or Mitte: €30–50/person; a beer at a traditional Berlin bar: €3.50–5; the BVG day transport ticket (covering all metro, tram, and bus): €10.40.
 Berlin’s relative affordability is one of its defining characteristics and a primary reason for its continued attraction of creative talent.